Efficient Diffusion Models under Nonconvex Equality and Inequality constraints via Landing: Related Works

 Recent works have extended score-based diffusion models from Euclidean spaces to non-Euclidean domains.
 Our setup considers a domain specified by equality and inequality constraints, and closely related is a rich collection of successful generative models for manifold data \cite{mathieu2020, rozen2021moser,de2022riemannian,huang2022riemannian, chen2024flow,zhu2025trivialized}.
 However, while many manifolds considered (such as $S^d$ and $SO(n)$) can also be specified using equality constraints, the geometry of the constrained set can easily become too complicated to handle when there are a large number of constraints, or when the constraints introduce manifolds with boundaries or even lower dimensional structures.

 Approaches directly targeting constrained generation also exist, particularly when data lie in a bounded subset $\Sigma\subset \mathbb{R}^d$.
 Several strategies have been explored.
-For example, classical reflected Brownian motion \cite{williams1987, pilipenko2014} was recently leveraged to create constrained diffusion models \cite{fishman2023,ermon2023, fishman2023metropolis}, and the recent development of mirror Langevin dynamics and algorithms (the version of \citep{zhang2020,li2022}) was also employed for constrained generation \citep{liu2024mirror}.
+For example, classical reflected Brownian motion \cite{williams1987, pilipenko2014} was recently leveraged to create constrained diffusion models \cite{fishman2023,ermon2023, fishman2023metropolis}, and the recent development of mirror Langevin dynamics and algorithms \citep{zhang2020,li2022} was also employed for constrained generation \citep{liu2024mirror}.
 However, the former approach is difficult to be made simulation-free and/or tractable in the conditional score, which is essential for efficiency, while the latter only works for convex constraints.
 Even more recently, Riemannian Denoising Diffusion Probabilistic Models (RDDPM) \cite{liu2025riemannian} extends score-based models to general manifolds via per-step Newton's projections, ensuring feasibility but incurring sizable computational cost and occasional projection failures on nonconvex sets.
 In parallel, Riemannian Flow Matching (RFM) \cite{chen2024flow} learns manifold flows without projections for simple manifolds, yet typically needs a long integration horizon or still projections on nontrivial geometries.

 In the light of these advances, we construct an efficient diffusion process that remains on feasible sets described by equality and inequality constraints.
-The key is to incorporate landing, a technique developed in constrained optimization \cite{muehlebach, ablin, schechtman, mathprog}, which handles non-convex constraints and guarantees feasibility (without requiring projections, retractions, or evaluations of the exponential map that tend to be expensive).
+The key is to incorporate landing, a technique developed in constrained optimization \cite{muehlebach, ablin, schechtman, mathprog}, which handles non-convex constraints and guarantees feasibility while avoiding expensive projections, retractions, or evaluations of the exponential map.